Algiers Derby: Promoted of USM Alger and the derby return again

-In 1995, the USM Alger returned to the top flight for the first time in five seasons, only to return again derby between the two teams first meeting after the return was a Stade Omar Hammadi throwing stopped because of the violence to be again behind closed doors and the same pitch and it was the last time playing teams at this stadium derby presence The public and in the same season the USMA won the league title after thirty-three years for first title.
+In 1995, the USM Alger returned to the top flight for the first time in five seasons, On 8 February 1996, the Algiers Derby at Omar Hamadi Stadium in Bologhine was abandoned following a serious crowd-related incident.
+The match had been played in front of a packed stadium during the month of Ramadan, and USM Alger took the lead in the 13th minute through Nacer Zekri.
+Shortly after the goal, a flare thrown from the stands struck assistant referee Benhamouda on the head, causing an injury and bleeding.
+Given the severity of the incident and the tense atmosphere inside the stadium, referee Belbordj decided to stop the match, which was subsequently abandoned.
+The episode remains one of the most notable incidents in the history of the Algiers Derby. and in the same season the USMA won the league title after thirty-three years for first title.

 in the 1998–99 Algerian Cup Semi-finals there was a great controversy over the way the game was played, where it was supposed to play from two games, but the Ministry of Youth and Sports decided to play the two games in Stade du 5 Juillet, Saïd Allik President of USMA, refused this insisting that each team plays in his stadium and Stade du 5 Juillet, he was the official stadium of MC Alger, after which the Minister of Youth and Sports Mohamed Aziz Derouaz rejected this request and insisted that he play on Stade du 5 Juillet for security reasons.
 On the day of the match, USM Alger went to Omar Hamadi Stadium and MC Alger and the referees to Stade du 5 Juillet.
 Minister of the Interior and Local Authorities at that time Abdelmalek Sellal called Allik to find a solution to this problem, His response was that there were two solutions the first is that each team plays in its stadium Or hold one game in a neutral stadium, and Allik proposes Stade du 19 Mai 1956 in Annaba, but because of the black decade and since both of them are from the capital, it was decided to hold it in Stade du 5 Juillet.